Purdue-CS193/homework-0-aryashukla2/index.md

+# Arya's First CS193 Homework

+- helpful
+- seems pretty straightforward
+- run by students
+- not as big and intimidating as CS180

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.